-Getting the most out of your reading assignments isn't always easy though, especially when you have a big pile of books in front of you.
+Getting the most out of your reading assignments isn't always easy, though.
+Especially when you have a big pile of books in front of you.
 It's tempting to read quickly just to get through it quickly, or even look up the CliffsNotes to save time.
 But taking the time to really engage with the text will help you in the long run.

 An important part of annotating is discovering and explaining relationships between the text you're reading and the wider world.
 These types of notes are great for class discussions and are also useful if you're looking for an essay topic.

 But you can also take note of more complex questions, even if there might be no clear answer.
-For example, you might be wondering why an author choose to write a scene a specific way or whether a historian is misinterpreting a primary text.
-These questions will help further your understand of the work and can also make good topics to discuss in class.
+For example, you might be wondering why the author chose to write a scene a specific way or whether a historian is misinterpreting a primary text.
+These questions will help with your understanding of the work and can also make for good topics to discuss in class.

-Keeping track of your questions through annotation is especially useful for scientific texts, for example if you are unsure about experimental methods or previous works not discussed in detail in the text.
-It can also be a good idea to circle or underline words and technical terms you don't know so that you can look them up immediately or later when you have more time.
+Keeping track of your questions through annotation is especially useful for scientific texts.
+Let's assume you are unsure about experimental methods or previous works not discussed in detail in the text.
+It can be a good idea to circle or underline words and technical terms you don't know.
+That way, you can look them up immediately or later when you have more time.

 If you're reading a novel or play, or a written text of any kind, really, it can often be helpful to make predictions as you read.
 You might try to guess how a character is going to handle a situation or what will happen next in the plot.
 While these predictions aren't usually all that interesting on their own, it can be helpful to look back once you've finished the work to see whether they were accurate.
-If so, what aspects of the book allowed you to correctly guess what would happen next?
+If so, what aspects of the book allowed you to guess correctly what would happen next?
 If not, why do you think you were wrong?
 Did the author intentionally mislead you, or did you maybe misinterpret a previous section of the book?
 For scientific research papers, you should also make a note if the results were different from what you would have expected.

-Annotation works best when you create a system that you use regularly.
-Everybody reads a little bit differently, but the key is finding a way of taking notes that will help you accomplish your particular goal.
+Annotating works best when you create a system that you use regularly.
+Everybody reads differently, but the key is finding a way of taking notes that will help you accomplish your particular goal.
 For example, you might want to color-code using highlighters or post-its as you annotate.
 That may work true if the system of having different colors for questions, vocabulary, and key quotes will help you stay organized.
 Or, you may choose to write summaries at the top of each page and the definitions of terms in the margins.
-Whatever you decide, remember these notes are for you, so you want to keep them in a way that will make you most likely to use them. back to all posts
+Highlighting is a good way to keep your mind focused on certain parts!